Scalable symmetric Tucker tensor decomposition: Synthetic numerical tests

 \cref{noise,rank} show that the robustness of the symmetric Tucker decomposition is stronger than that of the HOEVD approximation.
-For ``hard" problem instances where noise is high or the rank is under-specified, the HOEVD solution is clearly improved upon during Phase II.
+For ``hard" problem instances where noise is high or the rank is under-specified, the HOEVD phase (in dashed lines) is clearly improved upon during Phase II (in solid lines).